 With over 10 years of proven expertise developing secure transport solutions for traveling with a bike, EVOC is our go-to at NOMAD (they're also the trusted partner of the Bora-Hansgrohe pro team).
 We’ve doubled down on the EVOC line of bike bags because they offer excellent protection, a variety of sizing options, and keep bag weight low so you have capacity for stuffing some extras like helmet, shoes, and ride kit around your bike (just not too much, or you risk getting slapped on the wrist by the airline staff!).

-If you’re traveling with a road or triathlon bike that has a difficult-to-disassemble integrated cockpit, or perhaps you just aren’t that comfortable around hex wrenches, we highly recommend The EVOC Road Bike Travel Bag Pro.
+If you’re traveling with a road or triathlon bike that has a difficult-to-disassemble integrated cockpit, or perhaps you just aren’t that comfortable around hex wrenches, we suggest the EVOC Road Bike Travel Bag Pro.
 Rooted in EVOC’s hybrid approach (soft where possible, hard where necessary), this bike travel bag concept represents the ideal combination of reliable protection, lightness, and easy handling while allowing the bars to stay in place.

 Among other things, it features:

 Pro tip: One of the best parts of traveling with a bike box is that you can stuff it with some extra stuff.
-At a minimum we pack our cycling shoes, and helmet in the bike case, but we’ve also been known to stuff our cycling kit, running shoes, pumps, and random stuff that wouldn’t fit in our luggage.
+At a minimum, we typically pack our cycling shoes and helmet in the bike case, but we’ve also been known to stuff our cycling kit, running shoes, pumps, and random stuff that wouldn’t fit in our luggage.
 But, again, be mindful of your airline’s weight limit and don’t put anything in that may bang around and damage your favourite bike.
-Apart from that, load ‘er up!
-Yes, the agents in the airport’s oversized baggage area may roll their eyes at you and force you to remove items for X-Ray, but do you really care?
-You’re going on a cycling trip, damn it!
+The agents in the airport’s oversized baggage area may roll their eyes at you and force you to remove items for x-ray.

 You won’t want to drop the ball on this one!
 Make sure you gear up with travel accessories and other essentials.